 A lot of people drink soy milk on a daily basis as a substitute for cow’s milk.
 For some who have digestive problems, soy milk solves that problem.
 Others may choose soy milk for its many health benefits, such as being a good source of protein and calcium.
 Cow’s milk provides these, too, but also contains extra, saturated fat and cholesterol, so it is not very friendly for dieters or those who have high blood pressure or high cholesterol levels.

 Meanwhile, it’s loaded with fat-burning vitamins.
-You can get 30% of your recommended daily intake of riboflavin and 50% of your vitamin B12 intake—both of which you need in order to burn off fat and energize the body—from just one cup of soy milk.
+You can get 30 percent of your recommended daily intake of riboflavin and 50 percent of your vitamin B12 intake—both of which you need in order to burn off fat and energize the body—from just one cup of soy milk.